Dimbelio/CppGames/README.md

 Modifications in code:
   * 2 more pieces introduced.
   * Bar showing your total score.
-  * Bar showing your best score done over all.
+  * Bar showing your best score over all.

 Keys for playing: